-The Coway AP-1512HH is an air purifier suited to small spaces of rooms up to 361 square feet, making it suitable for smaller spaces and bedrooms.
-If you need something for a larger room, then you might want to look elsewhere while bearing in mind that this is a fantastic choice for smaller spaces.
+The Coway AP-1512HH is an air purifier suited to rooms up to 361 square feet, making it suitable for smaller spaces and bedrooms.
+If you need something for a larger room, then you might want to look elsewhere.

 - Read our full Coway AP-1512HH review

 The Dyson Purifier Cool is one of the most stylish air purifiers on the market.
 Its unusual design marks it out as a talking point in any room, while simple but genius extras, such as a magnetic remote control, take it a step up from your average air purifier.

 The Dyson Purifier Cool scores an average of 4.2 out of five stars on Home Depot.
 Negative reviews cite problems with the sensors’ baseline readings, poor fan quality, and noisiness when in use.
 Positive reviews praise the purifier’s ability to improve the symptoms of allergy sufferers, as well as removing unpleasant odors.
 Customers particularly like the integration with smart devices, the auto setting and the purifier’s stylish design, with one user commenting, ‘It looks like a piece of art’.

 The purifier also doubles up as a fan in hotter weather, although this isn’t as powerful as some users would like.
 Users can activate, schedule and monitor their purifier via the Dyson app, allowing them to set fan speed, timers and check air quality whether they’re home or away.

 A clever LCD display flicks between icons that show air quality data in real time, while an auto-mode senses air particles and adjusts fan settings to suit.